 In Belize, all banks have the same liquidity rate of at least 24% which is significantly higher than what you’ll find in typical American banks.
 And since the majority of banks in Belize are statutorily required to adopt the same liquidity rate, the odds of one bank’s failure dragging down the rest is extremely low.

-This means that there won’t be a massive hysteria where depositors would withdraw their fundings in fear of a bank being insolvent leading to a chain reaction.
-This gives investors peace of mind in knowing that their fundings are highly secured and safeguarded from insolvency.
+This means that there won’t be a massive hysteria where depositors would withdraw their funding in fear of a bank being insolvent leading to a chain reaction.
+This gives investors peace of mind in knowing that their funding is highly secured and safeguarded from insolvency.

-Belize dollar is pegged at a ratio of 2:1 to the US dollar which serves as a deterrent against unexpected fluctuations.
-This introduces more flexibility in terms of asset holding as it’s totally possible to open an account in Belize if you want to hedge against inflation.
+The Belize dollar is pegged at a ratio of 2:1 to the US dollar which serves as a deterrent against unexpected fluctuations.
+This introduces more flexibility in terms of asset holding as it’s possible to open a bank account in Belize if you want to hedge against inflation.
 Although volatility will always exist in the market, it’s good to know that you can always count on a stable currency like the Belizean dollar.